ocaml/ocaml.org/data/tutorials/language/0it_06_higher_order_functions.md

 - : unit = ()
 ```

-One way we can avoid having to repeat this lines every time by writing a function to say "hi" 3 times:
+One way we can avoid having to repeat these lines every time is by writing a function to say "hi" 3 times:

 ```ocaml
 # let say_hi_3_times name =